Agency

 On-site volunteers are provided with a campsite during their service in exchange for 24 hours of service per person per week.
 Most volunteer sites are full hook-up (water, sewer, and electric).
 Volunteers provide their own housing and personal items.
 Service is purely volunteer.
 These are unpaid positions.
 Most work takes place on the weekends, but schedules are fairly flexible.
 Commuter volunteers travel from home and work as needed.

-• Campground Host: Greet and assists visitors to ensure they feel welcome in the parks by providing information and answering questions.
-Keep an eye on campground activities and provide information to park staff on potential problems.
-Other tasks may include selling firewood, checking out rental equipment, light landscape maintenance, and cleaning cabins, comfort station, and vault toilets.
+• Campground Host: Greet and assist visitors to ensure they feel welcome in the park by providing information and answering questions.
+Monitor campground activities and report potential issues to park staff.
+Assist with customer service tasks such as selling firewood and checking out rental equipment.
+Support park operations through light landscape maintenance.
+Help maintain park facilities, including cleaning cabins, comfort stations, and vault toilets.

-• Cabin Cleaner: Cleans camper cabins after a guest has departed and prepares the cabin for new arrival.
-Tasks include sweeping and mopping floors, dusting, cleaning, and sanitizing surfaces, emptying trash cans, washing windows, cleaning air conditioner, and documenting cleaning and reporting items in need of correction to supervisor.
+• Cabin Cleaner: Prepare camper cabins for new guests after each departure.
+Responsibilities include sweeping and mopping floors, dusting, sanitizing surfaces, emptying trash, washing windows, cleaning air conditioners, and reporting maintenance needs.

-• Garden Maintenance: Keeps the garden areas and potted flowers in the park in top shape for visitors.
+• Garden Maintenance: Care for garden areas and potted flowers to keep the park’s landscapes welcoming and vibrant.

-• General Volunteer: Assist in all areas of visitor services and park maintenance.
-May perform light maintenance work around the campground such as litter pickup, sweeping and stocking of restrooms.
+• General Volunteer: Assist with a variety of tasks including visitor services and park maintenance.
+Duties may include litter pickup, light cleaning, and stocking supplies in restrooms.

-• Group Volunteers: Assist with a variety of projects as an organization or park scheduled volunteer event.
-Examples include painting, park clean-up, tree planting/removal, landscaping, building construction/maintenance, trail work, and much more.
-To request a group volunteer activity, contact your local park.
-Groups with volunteers under 18 are expected to have adult supervision.
+• Group Volunteers: Work as a team on projects such as painting, clean-ups, tree planting or removal, landscaping, building maintenance, or trail work.
+To schedule a group volunteer activity, contact your local park.
+Groups with volunteers under 18 must have adult supervision.

 Fill out your application as completely as possible.
 More information will help us place you in the right position.
 Applications are accepted year-round for current positions.
 Positions for the following summer season will be listed in October.

-• As little as one month of service is considered.
-Preference is given to volunteers who can serve several months or have previous volunteer experience.
+• Flexible service lengths.
+A minimum of one month of service is considered, though preference is given to volunteers who can serve several months or who have prior volunteer experience.

 To learn more about volunteering in South Dakota State Parks, contact the volunteer coordinator at 605.773.3391.